crankmanser/sphec-meter/Project_Manifest.md

 1.  **Implement Remaining pBIOS Screens:** Build out the other diagnostic screens defined in the pBIOS menu:
+    * Ensure the graphing works as intended
+    * implement the live tuning KPIs
     * Noise Analysis & Drift Trending
     * View Calibration KPIs
     * New Sensor / Maintenance Wizards